 Being in the UK we get shows after the US and have to put up with weeks and weeks of promos.
 It’s frustrating.
 You can’t stick your fingers in your ears and go ‘La La La!’ to get the internet to shut up.
 It isn’t going to listen.
 So you’ll also find reviews for those who, like me, don’t rush to the cinema every week to see the latest movies.
 I mean, maybe back in the day I might have gone weekly but even then we only watched one movie.
 Pretty sure it was cheaper too and you got refills on your drink.

-I want horror movies to make me jump; not the person sitting next to me -but I don’t scare easily.
+I want horror movies to give me nightmares; not the person next to me -but I don’t scare easily.

 I swear I’m not a crazy scientist